Black Lotus (Magic: The Gathering): Sales and legacy

 The card's power and limited print has made it the most expensive Magic card, with mint condition Alpha cards being among the most valued.
 Considering this, publisher Wizards of the Coast stated that the card would not be reprinted, which would hurt its value among collectors.
 It was included, along with the other Power Nine cards and numerous other cards from the early sets of Magic: the Gathering, to the Reserved List, a list of cards that Wizards of the Coast stated would never be reprinted.

 The 30th Anniversary set published by Wizards of the Coast in 2023 reprinted 15 cards from the original set, including Black Lotus.
 These are proxy cards with unique backs, making them ineligible for tournament play, and use a modern card frame instead of the classic frame from the original version.

 In 2013, a high quality copy of the card was sold on eBay for $27,302.
 In 2021, a copy of the card signed by Rush sold for $511,100.
-In 2022, Post Malone, a fan of Magic, bought a signed artist's proof of the card for $800,000.
+In 2022, musician Post Malone, a fan of Magic, bought a signed artist's proof of the card for $800,000.
 In 2023, a copy of the card sold for $540,000.
-And in 2024 records were broken when one sold for $3,000,000.
+In 2024, previous records were broken when one sold for $3,000,000.
 In all instances, the cards had perfect grading scores.

-Since the card's initial release, future "lotus" cards have been made.
-A "parody" of the card, named Blacker Lotus, was made in 1998.
-It provides four mana instead of three, but requires the player to tear it into pieces.
+Since the card's initial release, other cards with similar but weaker effects have been printed, such as Lotus Petal, which is functionally identical but provides one mana instead of three.
+A parody of the card named "Blacker Lotus" was printed in the 1998 comedy expansion set Unglued.
+Blacker Lotus provides four mana instead of three, but requires the player to tear it into pieces.
+A take on the card named "Jeweled Lotus" was made with a focus on the Commander format, providing three mana that can only be used to cast a commander card.
+However, this card is banned in the very format it was made for.